mightycatty/model_deployment/readme.md

 # Model Deployment

-Scrips for try out or deploy your models with different deeplearning inference engines.
+Scrips for trying out or deploying your models with different deeplearning inference engines.

 ## Typical Model Deployment Pipeline

-Folks in Lab often evaluate mode in extract the same environment they trained it which is fast and requires little effort.
-However, this is not appropriate for efficient production deployment.
+Folks in Lab often evaluate model in extract the same environment they trained it which is fast and requires little effort but not appropriate for efficient production deployment.

 A typical model deployment pipeline in production scale usually involves steps bellows:

-1. Training your model with your favorite deeplearning frameworks (tensorflow/pytorch/caffe)
+1. Train your model with your favorite deeplearning frameworks (tensorflow/pytorch/caffe)
 2. Export your model to a frozen graph, which can be .pb for tensorflow or .onnx for pytorch.
 3. Convert the frozen graph from step2